 - Making the terms of the title V permit federally enforceable.
 This means that EPA and the public can enforce the terms of the permit, along with the State.

-Non-major facilities that meet the criteria of Subpart 201-4 can register under the department's permitting program, rather than obtain a permit.
+Non-major facilities that meet the criteria of Subpart 201-4 (link leaves DEC) can register under the department's permitting program, rather than obtain a permit.
 Registrations are ministerial in nature and have no formal notice requirements.

 The Air Permitting Process

 To obtain a permit, a facility owner or operator must apply to the department using forms designated for this purpose.
 Applicants must supply information on the facility's emissions, the processes operating at the facility, the raw materials being used, the height and location of stacks or vents, the requirements that apply to the facility, and the controls being applied.
 DAR develops air source permits based on the information in the applications.